-Specialty vehicle haulers transport high value or specialty vehicles such as race cars, luxury automobiles, collectibles and other expensive items, usually in an enclosed trailer.
-They must exercise extreme caution at all times to avoid damaging these high value loads.
-Even when parked, these drivers must take additional precautions to ensure the load isn’t damaged by another driver’s negligence, and follow special procedures to protect against theft.
+Specialty vehicle haulers transport high-value or specialty vehicles such as race cars, luxury automobiles, collectibles, and other expensive items–usually in an enclosed trailer.
+They must exercise extreme caution to avoid damaging these high-value loads.
+Even when parked, these drivers must take additional precautions to ensure another driver's negligence doesn't damage the load and follow special procedures to protect against theft.

 Team drivers are the pinnacle of high-speed, long-range load delivery.
 Typically a team consists of two drivers in the same truck, driving in shifts to keep their load moving up to twenty-two hours a day.
 To give you an idea of how big a difference this makes, consider that it typically takes a solo driver six days to drive from coast to coast.
 A team can make the same trip in as little as three days.
 Companies that require such high-speed delivery pay more for the service, and the team of drivers, in turn, earns a much higher compensation.

 6. What is the Salary of Private Fleet Drivers?

-Some major retailers and manufacturers maintain their own fleet of drivers to transport goods from their distribution centers or factories to their stores or customers.
-One of the most well known private fleets in America is Walmart, which announced in 2022 that the salary for the company’s truck drivers was going to increase between $95,000 to $110,000 a year.
-Their drivers enjoy higher than average pay, shorter work weeks, and best in industry benefit packages.
-The caveat to private fleets is their high standards for hiring drivers and some private fleets require many years of experience and clean driving records.
-They also enjoy extremely low turnover compared to the rest of the trucking industry.
+Some major retailers and manufacturers maintain their fleet of drivers to transport goods from their distribution centers or factories to their stores or customers.
+One of the most well-known private fleets in America is Walmart, which announced in 2022 that the salary for the company’s truck drivers was going to increase between $95,000 to $110,000 a year.
+Their drivers enjoy higher than average pay, shorter work weeks, and best-in-industry benefit packages.
+The caveat to private fleets is their high standards for hiring drivers.
+Some private fleets require many years of experience and clean driving records.
+However, they also enjoy extremely low turnover compared to the rest of the trucking industry.